Last chance for Brazil's Rousseff to save mandate - newspaper

 Rousseff, a leftist who was re-elected by a thin margin in 2014, is facing impeachment calls as her government struggles with a deep economic recession and a massive corruption scandal at state-run oil company Petrobras (PETR4.SA) that has implicated several of her political allies.

+Earlier, daily Estado de S.Paulo reported that Rousseff had decided to cut at least 15 billion reais of next year's budget, which was sent to Congress with a deficit of about 30 billion reais.

-Folha, which tends to lean centre-right, said deep budget cuts are needed for the government to gain credibility before demanding more tax hikes that will face strong popular opposition.
+Folha, which tends to lean center-right, said deep budget cuts are needed for the government to gain credibility before demanding more tax hikes that will face strong popular opposition.

 "The country, however, has no choice" but to accept higher taxes, Folha said.
 "Neither has President Dilma Rousseff: if she bends under the weight of the crisis, she will have no option other than leaving her presidential duties and, eventually, the position she holds."